Fishing Tips & Techniques

 Walleye Fishing Tips & Techniques

-Spring– During the early weeks of fishing season (3rd Saturday in May- mid-June) walleyes are concentrated in shallow bays adjacent to spawning areas; Bear Paw, Neverfreeze, Stillair Bay, Southeast Bay, and the Northeast Arm.
+Spring– Here in Ontario fishing season opens the 3rd Saturday in May, which is usually a week or two after ice out.
+During the early weeks of fishing season (3rd Saturday in May- mid-June) walleyes are concentrated in shallow bays adjacent to spawning areas; Bear Paw, Neverfreeze, Stillair Bay, Southeast Bay, and the Northeast Arm.
 This is the post spawn period and the fish are feeding aggressively.
 Expect to find fish in 2- 10 feet of water.

 A wide variety of techniques work well during this time since the fish are shallow and aggressive.
 A minnow on a jig or below a slip bobber is always a good bet.
 Casting and trolling crank baits and spoons along with spinner harnesses and bottom bouncers are also effective.
 Target shallow bays and rocky structure where the wind is blowing into as this is where baitfish tend to concentrate.